-A fervent chamber music collaborator, Ms. Phillips recently teamed with bass-baritone Eric Owens for a recital of all Schubert which they have taken on tour in Chicago with members of the Chicago Symphony Orchestra, at the Gilmore Festival, and Philadelphia Chamber Music Society.
-Additional recital engagements included chamber music concerts with Paul Neubauer and Anne Marie McDermott, an appearance at the Parlance Chamber Music Series with Warren Jones, the 2014 Chicago Collaborative Works Festival, the Emerson String Quartet in Thomasville, Georgia with Warren Jones and colleagues from the Metropolitan Opera, and at Twickenham Fest, a chamber music festival she co-founded in her native Huntsville, Alabama.
-The soprano also made her solo recital debut at Carnegie’s Weill Recital Hall with pianist Myra Huang.
+An avid chamber music collaborator, Susanna teamed with bass-baritone Eric Owens for an all-Schubert recital which they took on tour in Chicago with members of the Chicago Symphony Orchestra, at the Gilmore Festival in Kalamazoo, Michigan, and at the Philadelphia Chamber Music Society.
+She also performed alongside Mr. Owens at Washington Performing Arts in a program co-curated by Supreme Court Justice Ruth Bader Ginsburg.
+Additional recital engagements have included chamber music concerts with violist Paul Neubauer and pianist Anne Marie McDermott as well as appearances with the Emerson String Quartet, at the Parlance Chamber Music Series in New Jersey with pianist Warren Jones, at the Chicago Collaborative Works Festival, in Thomasville, Georgia with Warren Jones and colleagues from the Metropolitan Opera, and at Twickenham Fest, a chamber music festival in Huntsville, Alabama, which she co-founded with bassoonist Matthew McDonald.
+She also made her solo recital debut at Carnegie’s Weill Recital Hall with pianist Myra Huang.

-A native of Huntsville, Alabama, over 400 people traveled from her hometown to New York City in December 2008 for Ms. Phillips’ Metropolitan Opera debut in La Bohème.
+A native of Huntsville, Alabama, over 400 people traveled from her hometown to New York City for Ms. Phillips’ Metropolitan Opera debut in La bohème.
 She returns frequently to her native state for recitals and orchestral appearances.